 The Company was incorporated with limited liability in Bermuda as a closed-ended mutual fund company on 8 October 2012.
-The Ordinary Shares were listed on the SFS and admitted to trading on the London Stock Exchange, with a secondary listing on the BSX, on 6 December 2012.
+The Ordinary Shares were admitted to trading on the SFS, with a secondary listing on the BSX, on 6 December 2012.